telekom/3gpp-meeting-tools/puml2visio/README.md

 ## <a id="troubleshooting"></a>🛠️ Known Quirks / Troubleshooting

 * **PowerPoint "Leave Open" Behavior:** Unlike Visio exports (which save silently to your disk), clicking `Export PPTX` intentionally leaves the generated PowerPoint presentation open and unsaved on your screen.
 This allows you to immediately copy the generated slide and paste it directly into your master deck.
-* **COM Errors:** If Visio or PowerPoint crash in the background, invisible instances of the programs might get stuck in your system's memory.
-If you start receiving `COM Error` messages in the app console, open Windows Task Manager and end any lingering background processes for `Visio.exe` or `PowerPoint.exe`.
+* **COM Errors & File Locks:** If Visio or PowerPoint crash in the background, invisible instances of the programs might get stuck in your system's memory and lock your files.
+If you start receiving `COM Error` messages, click the **🖥️ Task Manager** button in the app console and click **Kill Ghosts** to instantly clear them out without losing your active work.
 * **Missing Visio Source Code Alignment:** Modifying the PlantUML `textLength` attributes manually might cause Visio text boxes to behave erratically.
 The tool automatically cleans standard SVG artifacts, but highly customized `skinparam` settings may override this.